What Does it Take to Be a Fire-Prevention Engineer?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-Types of Fire-Prevention Engineer Jobs
+Types of Fire-Prevention Engineer

 - Fire Prevention Research Engineer

-Is There Job Demand for Fire-Prevention Engineers?
+Job Opportunities for Fire-Prevention Engineers

 The states with the most job growth for Fire-Prevention Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Fire-Prevention Engineers is somewhere between $53,170 and $142,970.
+The salary for Fire-Prevention Engineers ranges between about $53,170 and $142,970 a year.

 Fire-Prevention Engineers who work in District of Columbia, New Mexico, or Delaware, make the highest salaries.